danieluhl/astro-blog/src/content/blog/not-using-ai.md

 - Learning about a codebase: it will make things confusing and the learning won't stick as well as manually walking around through the codebase via LSP
-- Getting work done in an infamiliar context: you won't _really_ know if it is sneaking a business bug in there, even if the code is correctly placed and logically sound (which it often also is not)
+- Getting work done in an unfamiliar context: you won't _really_ know if it is sneaking a business bug in there, even if the code is correctly placed and logically sound (which it often also is not)
 - Writing communications to people you know: it will be obvious and could be